-Project Goal To improve the environmental health of the Noosa River Estuary through active restoration and conservation activities that engage the Noosa Community in meaningful conservation and support economic and community wellbeing.
-Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable (A1.1) A Technical Advisory Group (TAG) is established to provide project oversight.
+Project Goal at engage the Noos sa River Estuary through active r a Community in meaningful con Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable (A1.1) A Technical Advisory Group (TAG) is established to provide project oversight.
 This will include a clear terms of reference and consist of 3 months from appointment of Project Manager Terms of reference for the TAG developed, TAG is established and at least one meeting held.
 TNC representatives from key stakeholders (NSC, TNC, Kabi Kabi and at least two other independent parties).
 Evidence of Kabi Kabi involvement.
-TNC A-1 Project establishment and management (A1.2) Appointment of dedicated project manager who is a marine biologist with extensive project management experience, for the term of the 6 months Appointment of Project Manager to oversee the Project.
-TNC Establish effective project governance, management, communication and reporting sufficient to successfully implement shellfish restoration project Agreement.
-(A1.3) A Project Implementation Plan detailing at a minimum: A detailed risk assessment associated with the project.
+TNC A-1 Project establishment and management Establish (A1.2) Appointment of dedicated project manager who is a marine biologist with extensive project management experience, for the term of the Agreement.
+6 months Appointment of Project Manager to oversee the Project.
+TNC effective project governance, management, communication and reporting sufficient to successfully implement shellfish restoration project (A1.3) A Project Implementation Plan detailing at a minimum: A detailed risk assessment associated with the project.
 A communications and media plan, outlining media protocols, opportunities and the role of TNC and NSC.
 A monitoring, evaluation and reporting plan which identified ecological and social monitoring programs, how they will be reported on and how this will fed back into the project.
 6 months A Project Implementation Plan produced by TNC, endorsed by Technical Advisory Group, and delivered by TNC to Noosa Council for presentation and approval by Noosa Council its approval.
 A Project Implementation Plan presented to Noosa Council by TNC in conjunction with Council officers for its approval, and (if acceptable) approved in writing by Noosa Council by no later than two months after delivery.
-TNC & NSC (A1.4) Participate in public forums to provide the Noosa community Ongoing for the duration of the project Participate in at least three public presentations/forums in the first 12 months (ideally within first 9 TNC
+TNC TNC & NSC (A1.4) Participate in public forums to provide the Noosa community Ongoing for the duration of the project Participate in at least three public presentations/forums in the first 12 months (ideally within first 9 TNC

-Project Goal To improve the environmental health of the Noosa River Estuary through active restorand conservation activities that engage the Noosa Community in meaningful conservand support economic and community wellbeing. ervation activities that engage the Noosa Community in meaningful conservation Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable opportunities to learn about the project and TNC. months) with the purpose to provide the Noosa community opportunities to learn about the project and TNC.
+Project Goal at engage the Noos sa River Estuary through active r a Community in meaningful cons Objectives Deliverables Expected completion date (from 1 July 2019 unless otherwise stated) Measurable outcomes Party responsible for Deliverable opportunities to learn about the project and TNC. months) with the purpose to provide the Noosa community opportunities to learn about the project and TNC.
 TNC Participate in at least six public presentations/forums in years 2 and 3, with the purpose to provide the Noosa community opportunities to learn about the implementation and outcomes of the project.
 TNC & Noosa Council A minimum three media statements throughout duration of project (A1.5) Annual project reports and final report each of which address, at a minimum: Activities undertaken during the subject financial year, status and progress against deliverables, budget For each annual project report - Yearly An annual project report (and, when applicable, final report) is prepared and produced by TNC, endorsed by Technical Advisory Group, and delivered by TNC to Noosa Council, within 60 days of the end of each financial year during the term of the Agreement.
 TNC progress, income and expenditure, report against monitoring and evaluation program and measurable outcomes and outline of proposed upcoming works/activities for future period.
 For the final report - 30 th September 2022 The annual report (and, when applicable, final report) in Measurable Outcome 9 is presented to Noosa Council by TNC in conjunction with Noosa Council officers for its approval for endorsement within 90 days of the end of each financial year during the term of the Agreement, TNC & NSC